-Burton and South Derbyshire College are partnering in a joint venture with Highbury College which is operated under joint control with each college having a 50% share.
-The nature of the joint venture is to deliver a contract for education in an exclusively female college in Jeddah.
-The joint venture is accounted for using Fair Value as the annual profits generated are then recognised in the year in which they are earned under the contract and matched to the costs incurred in generating them.
+Burton and South Derbyshire College previously partnered in a joint venture with Highbury College which operated under joint control with each college having a 50% share.
+The nature of the joint venture was to deliver a contract for education in an exclusively female college in Jeddah.
+The joint venture was accounted for using Fair Value as the annual profits generated are then recognised in the year in which they are earned under the contract and matched to the costs incurred in generating them.
 The College premises do not form part of the joint venture.